Resident Evil: The Final Chapter: Plot

-The Red Queen appears to Alice and explains that her program is in conflict, as she can never hurt an Umbrella employee but also must value human life.
-She plays a video of Isaacs explaining to Umbrella's executives a plan to release the T-virus, cleansing the world of humanity and leaving many of the rich and powerful—including the company executives, stored in cryogenic capsules in the Hive—to rebuild the world.
-The Red Queen warns Alice that someone in her group is helping Umbrella.
+The Red Queen appears to Alice and explains that her program is in conflict, as she cannot hurt an Umbrella employee but also must value human life.
+She plays a video of Isaacs presenting a plan to release the T-virus, cleansing the Earth of humanity and leaving the rich and powerful—including Umbrella executives, cryogenically frozen and kept safe in the Hive—to rebuild the world.
+Only one voice on the Umbrella board dissents: an old woman.
+The Red Queen explains that she is using Alice as an agent to act against Umbrella, and warns of a traitor in the group.
+Abigail and Razor are killed by traps.

-The group encounters traps that kill Abigail and Razor.
-Alice and Doc plant bombs throughout the Hive taken from the leftover equipment by the first Hive team, (Note: as depicted in Resident Evil) and confront the real, tech-upgraded Isaacs.
-Doc turns out to be Umbrella's spy, and Claire is captured by Wesker.
-A cryogenic capsule releases Alicia Marcus, Umbrella's co-owner and Marcus' daughter.
-Isaacs and the Red Queen reveal to Alice that she is actually a clone of Alicia.
-Isaacs plans to eliminate the pair and assume control of Umbrella.
+Alice and Doc plant bombs taken from the first infiltration team's leftover equipment (Note: as depicted in Resident Evil) and confront the real, tech-upgraded Isaacs.
+Doc is unmasked as Umbrella's spy, and Claire is captured by Wesker.
+A cryogenic capsule releases an aged Alicia Marcus, Umbrella's co-owner and Marcus' daughter, who disagreed with Wesker's plan but was outvoted.
+Isaacs reveals that Alice is actually a clone of Alicia; he plans to eliminate the pair and assume total control of Umbrella.
 Alicia fires Wesker, allowing the Red Queen to terminate his protection program and crush his leg with a security door.
-Doc tries to shoot Alice, but his gun is empty—as Alice had earlier deduced his treachery—and Claire kills him.
-After giving Wesker a deadman's switch to the primed bombs, Alice and Claire pursue Isaacs while Alicia uploads a copy of her childhood memories.
+Doc unsuccessfully tries to shoot Alice; Claire kills him.
+After giving the critically-wounded Wesker a deadman's switch to the primed bombs, Alice and Claire pursue Isaacs while Alicia uploads her childhood memories into the Red Queen's mainframe.

-Isaacs, Alice, and Claire fight.
-Isaacs overpowers them at first, but Alice manages to activate a grenade in his pocket and kill him.
-She escapes to the surface with the anti-virus, but Isaacs reboots and catches her before she can release it.
-Before he can kill her, the Isaacs clone from the convoy arrives and kills him, believing himself to be the original Isaacs, before being devoured by the undead.
+Isaacs overpowers Alice and Claire at first, but Alice activates a grenade in his pocket, killing him.
+She escapes to the surface with the anti-virus, but Isaacs revives and catches her before she can release it.
+Before he can kill her, the Isaacs clone from the convoy arrives and murders him, believing himself to be the original Isaacs, before being devoured by the undead.
 Alice releases the anti-virus, killing all of the zombies around her before she passes out.
 Wesker simultaneously drops the deadman's switch, destroying himself, Alicia, the Hive, and the hibernating elite.

-Claire wakes Alice, who survived because the anti-virus killed the T-virus within her body, not the healthy cells.
-The Red Queen uploads Alicia's childhood memories into Alice, granting her a childhood.
-With the anti-virus being carried by the winds, it will take years to reach all corners of the globe, and until it does, Alice vows to continue her mission.
+Claire wakes Alice, who survived because the anti-virus only killed the T-virus within her body, not the healthy cells.
+The Red Queen, itself based on a young Alicia, uploads Alicia's childhood memories into Alice, granting her a childhood and a full sense of self-identity.
+With the anti-virus being airborne, it will take years to spread over the entire planet.
+Until it does, Alice vows to continue her mission of eliminating the undead.